D4aku/BetterDiscordPlugins/Plugins/MorseConverter/README.md

 ## Usage and Support

-- Once installed, the plugins will add new features or improvements to your Discord interface.
+- Once installed, the plugins will add a new Discord Slash Command.
+Use it by typing /Morse into any chat.
 - If you encounter any issues or have questions about a specific plugin, please add me on discord: @daakup
-- For general inquiries or discussions about Better Discord plugins, feel free to join the [Better Discord Discord Server]([https://discord.com/invite/0Tmfo5ZbORCRqbAd]) where you can connect with other users and plugin developers.
+- For general inquiries or discussions about Better Discord plugins, feel free to join the [Better Discord Discord Server](https://discord.com/invite/0Tmfo5ZbORCRqbAd) where you can connect with other users and plugin developers.

 Thank you for choosing my Better Discord Plugins and enhancing your Discord experience with those!
 Enjoy!